Ryabik/TxtCheck/README.md

 # TxtCheck
-test for lisst of only-vowels words int txt
+test for list of only-vowels words int txt